-This project will impact approximately 4.3 acres of Essential Fish Habitat (EFH) that has been designated through the New England & Mid-Atlantic Fishery Management Councils.
-This habitat consists of subtidal bottom of gravel/gravel-sand in open water of Payea Reach.
+This project will impact approximately 120-square feet of Essential Fish Habitat (EFH) that has been designated through the New England & Mid-Atlantic Fishery Management Councils.
+This habitat consists of subtidal bottom of gravel/gravel-sand in open water of Fishers Island Sound.
 Temporary obstruction or modification of subtidal habitat may adversely affect species that use these waters and substrate.
 However, the District Engineer has made a preliminary determination that the site-specific adverse effect will not be substantial.
-Further consultation with the National Marine Fisheries Service regarding EFH conservation recommendations is being conducted and will be concluded prior to the final decision.

-CENAE-R FILE NO. NAE-2017-02083
+CENAE-R FILE NO. NAE-2018-01830